Obituary: Betty Jane Morgan Cote

 Betty is survived by her husband Ivan Cote of Bath; a daughter Melanie and her husband Clint Wallace of Woolwich, a daughter Tracy and her husband Don Gillam of Phippsburg, a son Gene S. Coffin II of Bath; a sister Jeanie and her husband Myron Pennell of Cundy’s Harbor, a brother Maurice Morgan and his wife Veronica of Harpswell, and a brother Philip Morgan of Brunswick.

-Betty also leaves her grandchildren Zane Wallace and Laurel Gates of Woolwich, Megan Wallace and partner Josh Delong of Woolwich, Kendra and her husband Seth Rolfe of Cary, N.C., Adara Gillam and fiancée David Tucci II of Phippsburg, Dain Gillam and fiancé Kiara Allen of Phippsburg, Nicholas Gillam of Sebasco Estates and Jason Gillam of Bath; as well as her great-grandchildren Asa, Lyric, Andreya, Brynn, Emmalyn, Jace, Ava, Bran and Faith.
+Betty also leaves her grandchildren Zane Wallace and Laurel Gates of Woolwich, Megan Wallace and partner Josh Delong of Woolwich, Kendra and her husband Seth Rolfe of Cary, N.C., Adara Gillam and fiancée David Tucci II of Phippsburg, Dain Gillam and fiancé Meridith Simpson of Dresden, Drake Gillam and fiancée Kiara Allen of Phippsburg, Nicholas Gillam of Sebasco Estates and Jason Gillam of Bath; as well as her great-grandchildren Asa, Lyric, Andreya, Brynn, Emmalyn, Jace, Ava, Bran and Faith.

 Her family would like to thank the Midcoast Hospital staff for the amazing care given to her every admission.
 She was loved by many staff members.
 Special thanks to Dr. Scott Mills, her cardiologist of 32 years.